roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  "Um, what do you mean exactly?
 Cause I have a pretty good knowledge about sex."
 I asked nervously.

  "You know about cute little white sex.
 Black sex is completely different.
 Like we told you before, black women are far better lovers.
 Black women are built for sex.
 I mean, just look at us.
 Black women like us have hot bodies.
 Most black women have bigger tits than white women."
 Sydni said.
-Report_Story #6